jv-k/delete-gh-workflow-runs/README.md

 # ▶️ 👉🏻 🗑 Delete Workflow Runs

-Easily delete unneeded GitHub Workflow runs from your GitHub remote repository.
+Easily mass-delete GitHub Workflow runs from your GitHub remote repository via the command line.

 Conventiently select multiple entries to be deleted at once from a navigable list.